Meet the New Wave Steering Committee

 For his day job, Mike has worked in private equity at Blackstone since 2010, making investments in fintech, financial services, and industrial companies.
 He grew up in New Hampshire, studied math at Dartmouth and got an MBA from Harvard Business School.
-Outside of work, he enjoys watching movies, exploring NYC’s restaurants/bars and traveling (most recent vacation was to Russia and Uzbekistan).
+Outside of work, he enjoys watching movies, exploring NYC’s restaurants/bars and traveling.

 Brian Gemino, Co-Chair

 Brian F. Gemino is a partner and Senior Vice President at Silvercrest Asset Management Group, where he has been a Portfolio Manager since 2010.
 He holds an MBA from the Mason School of Business at the College of William and Mary as well as a B.A. in English and a B.A. in Media Studies from the Pennsylvania State University.
 He grew up in Rockville Centre, New York, and attended Chaminade High School.
 When he is not seen attending Film at Lincoln Center, he can be found supporting and volunteering with other non-profit organizations throughout the state.

 Soleil Nathwani is a New York-based writer, magazine editor and former film executive and hedge fund COO with over two decades of experience across media and finance.